kalavattam/2024_Sir2/work_fithic.md

             || "${region}" == "genome"
         ]]; then
             echo "Note: The option '-r ${region}' is used.
-Interactions will be extracted for the entire genome." region_option="--join"
+Interactions will be extracted for the entire genome."

+            #CODEREVIEW
+            #  Once a variable is declared as local at its first occurrence, it
+            #+ remains local to that function for all subsequent assignments or
+            #+ modifications
+            region_option="--join"
         else
             region_option="--join -r ${region}"